Cosder/Mav-Shell/README.md

 Supports and executes any command entered.
 Any command in /bin, /usr/bin/, /usr/local/bin/ and the current working directory.
 Shell searches in the following PATH order:
-  a.
-Current working directory,
+  4a) Current working directory,
-  b. /usr/local/bin
+  4b) /usr/local/bin
-  c. /usr/bin
+  4c) /usr/bin
-  d. /bin
+  4d) /bin
   Parameters may also be combined.
 For example, ps may be executed as: ps –aef or ps –a –e -f